lucapette/web/main/content/writing/improving-fakedata-performance-for-fun.md

 ## Why am I doing this?

-A few days ago, I found myself thinking "so how fast is fakedata, really?".
+A few days ago, I found myself thinking "so how fast is fakedata, really?"

 The question caught my attention because it immediately generated (pun _not_ intended) two intriguing follow-up questions: